lyubchenko-ivan/re-former/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+It is app for project "codenamecrud.ru"

-* Ruby version
+* Ruby 2.7.2

-* System dependencies

 * Configuration

-* Database creation

-* Database initialization
+* Database SQLite3

-* How to run the test suite
+* rails test

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...